sharifsalah/comp-init/README.md

 ```shell
 source /etc/profile.d/env_vars.sh
 ```
 Alternatively you can log out and back in again to apply the path.
-Once the script has completed your path will be automatically updated at login.
+Once the script has completed your path will be automatically updated each time you login.

 To use most Google Cloud Platform services you will also need to login to the Cloud SDK via OAuth 2